Disney’s Animal Kingdom Quick Service Dining Guide

 Kusafiri Coffee Shop and Bakery is located in Harambe and serves Joffrey’s coffee and a few different snacks and pastries.
 You can preview their menu here on Disney’s site if desired.

 Mahindi is another quick-service kiosk located in the Africa section of Disney’s Animal Kingdom.
-They have also yet to reopen, so I’ll add a few more photos and details when they eventually do.

 In the meantime, you can preview the menu here if you like.
 The main offerings are popcorn and seasoned nuts.